Topology of configuration space of the mean-field phi^4 model by Morse theory: Discussion of the results

-Again, the second theorem states that, if the $\Sigma_{v,N}$'s are topologically equivalent to an $N$-sphere and ergodic for $v>v''$ with $v''>v'$, then the $\mathbb{Z}_2$ symmetry is intact for $\overline{v}>v''$, so that a phase transition, meant as a non-analytic point in the magnetization, has to occur as a consequence.
+Again, Theorem 2 states that, if the $\Sigma_{v,N}$'s are topologically equivalent to an $N$-sphere and ergodic for $v>v''$ with $v''>v'$, then the $\mathbb{Z}_2$ symmetry is intact for $\overline{v}>v''$, so that a phase transition, meant as a non-analytic point in the magnetization, has to occur as a consequence.

-Now will see that the m-f $\phi^4$ model satisfies the hypotheses of the first theorems, at least for the values of $N$ considered here, anyway, we have no reasons to doubt that this can hold for every $N$.
+Now, will see that the m-f $\phi^4$ model satisfies the hypotheses of Theorem 1, at least for the values of $N$ considered here, anyway, we have no reasons to doubt that this can hold for every $N$.
 Let us see why.
-If a double-well potential has the minimum gap between the wells proportional to $N$, then it satisfies the hypotheses of the first theorem.
-Indeed, for the values of the potential comprised between the absolute minimum and the minimum gap between the wells the $\Sigma_{v,N}$'s are topological equivalent at least to two disjoint connected components which are non-symmetric under $\mathbb{Z}_2$ singularly considered.
-Fig. \ref{v'} shows that $v'$ is proportional to $N$, at least for the $N$'s considered here.
-The minimum gap is bounded from below by $v'$ and from above by $0$, so that it is proportional to $N$.
-We can so conclude that the m-f $\phi^4$ model satisfied the hypotheses of the first theorem.
+If a double-well potential has the gap between the wells proportional to $N$, then it satisfies the hypotheses of Theorem 1.
+Indeed, for the values of the potential comprised between the absolute minimum and the gap between the wells the $\Sigma_{v,N}$'s are topological equivalent at least to two disjointed connected components which are non-symmetric under $\mathbb{Z}_2$ singularly considered.
+Fig. \ref{v'} shows that the difference $v'-v_{min}$ is proportional to $N$, at least for the $N$'s considered here.
+The gap is bounded from above by $0$, so that it is proportional to $N$ because $v_{min}$ goes as $-N$.
+We can so conclude that the m-f $\phi^4$ model satisfied the hypotheses of Theorem 1.

-Now we will show that $\overline{v}_c\geq v'$ holds for every $J$, as requested by first theorem.
-Fig. \ref{v'} shows that the critical average potential $\overline{v}_c>-\frac{1}{4}$ for $0<J <1$.
-To demonstrate that this holds for every $J$ we resort to the result obtained in \cite{hk} which provides that
+Fig. \ref{v'} shows that the thermodynamic critical potential $\overline{v}_c\geq v'$, as requested by Theorem 1, at least for $0<J\leq 1$.
+To demonstrate that this also holds for $J>1$, we resort to the result obtained in \cite{hk} which provides that

-where $a=\Gamma\left(\frac{3}{4}\right)/\left(\frac{1}{4}\right)$.
+where $a=\Gamma\left(3/4\right)/\Gamma\left(1/4\right)$.